 Prior to their arrival in the U.K., gnomes had long since been a part of German culture.
 Phillip Griebel, a German sculptor, was well in tune with popular legends of gnomes in Germany, and began creating them as garden decorations in the 19th century.
 After reaching the U.K. with Sir Isham, their spread was unstoppable, especially after Sir Isham sprinkled the grounds of his estate, Lamport Hall with the diminutive decorations.

 Of the original 21 gnomes brought back from Germany, only one still exists today.
-Isham’s daughters, who hated the gnomes, removed 20 of them from their property, overlooking only one.
-The gnome that got away was Lampy, and he has happily made his home at Lamport Hall since his immigration from Germany in 1847.
+Isham’s daughters, who hated the gnomes, removed 20 of them from their property, but they overlooked one.
+The gnome that got away was Lampy, and he has happily made his home at Lamport Hall since his journey from Germany in 1847.
 Over 150 years old, he is considered the oldest garden gnome in the world.

 In 1997, Lampy was insured for £1 million and is estimated to be worth £2 million.
 Visitors can see the grumpy garden fellow on display in Lamport Hall in Northamptonshire.

 Located on the A508 between Northampton and Market Harborough